zburgermeiszter/convertr-interview/README.md

   --data-binary "@/path/to/image.png"
 ```

-Please note that the images are stored in S3 are using pseudorandom names to avoid naming collision, therefore `Content-Disposition` (with `filename`) header is not defined.
+Please note that the images stored in S3 use pseudorandom names to avoid naming collisions.
+Therefore, the `Content-Disposition` (with `filename`) header is not defined.

-## Cleanup
+### Cleanup

 ```bash
 cd terraform/environments/dev